Skip to main content

 Why This Is Not a Vulnerability

-This mirrors the design of every other code-extension system: Jupyter executes notebook cells, n8n executes Code nodes, Home Assistant executes python_script files.
-Calling exec() on the submitted code is the feature, not a defect.
+This mirrors the design of every other code-extension system: Jupyter runs notebook cells, n8n runs Code nodes, Home Assistant runs the scripts an operator drops into it.

 Access Control